Suspect in custody in shooting death of Alabama sheriff

 During his decades with the sheriff’s office, Williams notably in 2000 was the arresting officer of Jamil Abdullah Al-Amin, a 1960s black militant who was known as H. Rap Brown before converting to Islam.
 Al-Amin was wanted and later convicted in the fatal 2000 shooting of a Fulton County sheriff’s deputy in Atlanta.

-Williams is the fifth Alabama law enforcement officer to die from gunfire in the line of duty, and the sixth overall, in 2019, according to a statement from state Attorney General Steve Marshall.
+Williams is the fifth Alabama law enforcement officer to die from gunfire in the line of duty, and the sixth to die in the state overall, in 2019, according to a statement from state Attorney General Steve Marshall.